RJR BACKWARD STRETCH

 Treating the back of the spine for back pain is a common practice.
 As a physical therapist, I worked for years on spines using massage, joint mobilizations, electrical stimulation, heat, ice, and ultrasound.
 While some people have found these techniques to be beneficial, I found for my back pain that using Releasing Joint Restriction (RJR) protocol or Strain and Counter Strain (SCS) was the most effective treatment.

-Back of the spine is the culprit
+The back of the spine is the culprit

-When back pain is an aching pain that is difficult to pinpoint and improves with flexion such as sitting, bending forward, or curling into a fetal position this means source of the pain is coming from the front of the spine.
+When back pain is an aching pain that is difficult to pinpoint and improves with flexion such as sitting, bending forward, or curling into a fetal position this means the source of the pain is coming from the front of the spine.
 People with a problem on the front of the spine still feel the pain in the back.
 I have found in the clinic that most people have back pain coming from the front of the spine.
-However, people with a problem on the back of the spine feel it in the back but it is typically a sharp, stabbing pain that is easy to pinpoint with your fingertip.
+However, people with a problem with the back of the spine feel it in the back but it is typically a sharp, stabbing pain that is easy to pinpoint with your fingertip.
 The back of the spine is the culprit when being in extension is more comfortable.
 This means that the pain improves with standing, bending backward, or lying down with the legs straight (extension).